SISTER TALK - OVERCOMING TRAUMA AND TRAGEDY & FINDING HAPPINESS AGAIN

 Don't let that destroy you.
 You know, find ways to

 keep moving on.
-You know, find ways to
+You know, find ways to rebuild.

-Let's take a really quick break and talk about a very easy, quick fix for a problem that a lot of us have.
-Super tired eyes.
+Let's take a really quick break and talk about a very easy, quick fix for a problem that a lot of us have: super tired eyes.

-If you're crazy busy like me, some days there's no amount of makeup in the world that can hide your tired eyes, and this is why I partnered with Marie Marine Collagen Eye Gels and Collagen Facial Masks.
+If you're crazy, busy like me, some days there is no amount of makeup in the world that can hide your tired eyes.

-Dermatologist recommended with hyaluronic acid and pearl extract, a professional treatment for puffy eyes, dark circles, and eye bags.
+Dermatologist recommended with hyaluronic acid and Pearl Extract, a professional treatment for puffy eyes, dark circles, and eye bags.

 Mare M A R E E eye gels are a fast and delicate fix for tired eyes.
 I love them.